cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageableAbstract.rst

 .. java:type:: public abstract class ResourceManageableAbstract extends ResourceAbstract implements ResourceManageable

-   A class that represents simple resources such as RAM, CPU, Bandwidth or Pe, storing, for instance, the resource capacity and amount of free available resource.
+   A class that represents simple resources such as RAM, CPU, Bandwidth or Pe.
+It stores, for instance, the resource capacity and amount of free available resource.

-   The class is abstract just to ensure there will be an specific subclass for each kind of resource, allowing to differentiate, for instance, a RAM resource instance from a BW resource instance.
+   The class is abstract just to ensure there will be an specific subclass for each kind of resource, allowing to differentiate, for example, a RAM Resource from a BW Resource.
 The VM class also relies on this differentiation for generically getting a required resource.

    :author: Uros Cibej, Anthony Sulistio, Manoel Campos da Silva Filho